-The word 'intoxicated' has the ordinary meaning of 'under the influence of alcohol or drugs'.
-'Drugs' include illicit drugs and prescribed and over-the-counter medicines.
+Intoxicated means under the influence of alcohol or drugs.
+Drugs include illegal drugs and prescription or over-the-counter medicines.

 The key issue is that the disability worker is practising while intoxicated, regardless of when they consumed the drugs or alcohol.
 A disability worker may be considered to be intoxicated when their conduct is impaired or adversely affected by drugs or alcohol.